C++ Include Directive

 A Note on C++20 Modules

-When we use the #include directive, we can literally think of it as copying and pasting the contents of a file into another file.
+When we use the #include directive, we can think of it as copying and pasting the contents of a file into another file.
 This is quite a crude operation, and it has some issues we need to manage.

-However, the C++20 standard, published in December 2020, introduced a new feature to the language called modules.
+The C++20 standard, published in December 2020, introduced a new feature to the language called modules.
 They use the C++ import syntax, rather than the preprocessor's #include.

 // Before